DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 ## Chapter 18: Rebuilding Flow Wisdom

-#### Chapter 18: Rebuilding the Flow of Wisdom - True Hierarchy and Learning Communities

 *"In a time of universal deceit, telling the truth is a revolutionary act.
 In a time of false expertise, genuine learning is a revolutionary act."* - Adapted from George Orwell